How to Create A Website For Your Small Business.

 - Scope: Limit your goals (at least at first).
 Be very specific about what you want to accomplish.
 Make it attainable.

 - Medium: Of course, a website.
-But the website is a hub.
+But your website is a hub including any number of pages that should each be specialized for a particular purpose.
 Are you going to integrate email marketing, social media, traditional marketing?
 This will help get the gears turning on what other landing pages you will want.

 Second, write down AT LEAST three (3) primary tenets for your website.
 These are the driving pillars behind your website.
 They will help you clarify to yourself how you want to build your website and how you want visitors to interact with it.